Page Headers - Gayther Original (200px)

 LGBTQIA+ Community - Brief History

-The LGBTQIA+ community has been around in many forms for thousands of years and throughout the centuries.
+The LGBTQIA+ community has existed in many forms for thousands of years.
 One of the earliest known records of a same-sex relationship was in Ancient Egypt in 2400 BC, where archaeologists discovered the tomb of two high-ranking officials buried together, who are believed to have been in a same-sex relationship.
 Attitudes have changed throughout the centuries, and for many years and in many parts of the world, homosexuality and transsexuality were generally accepted and commonplace amongst certain cultures and societies.
 From Ancient Greece to Ancient Rome, there is evidence of transgender priests and practices such as pederasty and cinaedus.
 Though many of these practices are shocking by today’s standards, they were still part of everyday society in their time.
 It was not until thousands of years later and the rise of modern-day religions that the community and people became targeted and persecuted, which is still taking place in some countries worldwide.

 In the 11th century, attitudes began to change.
-In the 12th century AD, the Italian inquisition, under instruction from the pope, began to target same-sex relationships as sinful and immoral.
+In the 12th century AD, the Italian Inquisition, under instruction from the pope, began to target same-sex relationships as sinful and immoral.
 Those prosecuted would be banished, with parts amputated for first offences and death for repeat offenders.
-The 15th century saw the beginning of the Spanish inquisition, a horrific period of history in which any individuals convicted of being involved in same-sex relationships were castrated and banished from society.
-It was not just western religions; there are many examples of castrations, death by stoning and other gruesome deaths throughout the histories of all known religions, from Islam to Judaism, all teaching that the act is a sin, as immoral and prescribing extreme measures to stop it.
+The 15th century saw the beginning of the Spanish Inquisition, a horrific period of history in which any individuals convicted of being involved in same-sex relationships were castrated and banished from society.
+It was not just Western religions; there are many examples of castrations, death by stoning and other gruesome deaths throughout the histories of all known religions, from Islam to Judaism, all teaching that the act is a sin, as immoral and prescribing extreme measures to stop it.
 The community’s persecution was deeply rooted in many religions for centuries; however, most have evolved to be more tolerant and inclusive of the community in more modern times.

 From emperors to actors, the LGBTQIA+ community has a long and rich history.
-Often a tale of people facing adversity, just for accepting who they are, even when the risk to their personal safety is so high.
+Often, a tale of people facing adversity, just for accepting who they are, even when the risk to their personal safety is so high.
 Many within the community face a challenge every day, in every country, region and continent around the world.

 Acceptance and coming to terms with a part of what makes you can be challenging for many people.
 The Gayther pride in series is about celebrating all things relating to sexualities, gender identities and special groups.
-Showcasing the exceptional people, interesting facts and ways to connect with those unique communities, all designed to help and promote pride in LGBTQIA+ identities
+Showcasing the exceptional people, interesting facts and ways to connect with those unique communities, all designed to help and promote pride in LGBTQIA+ identities.

 MOVEMENT FOR EQUALITY